 Stop 4: Trail Ridge Road, Flattop Mountain, or Estes Park

-Your itinerary for the rest of the day may differ, depending on the month you plan to spend 2 days in Rocky Mountain during the fall season.
+Your itinerary for the rest of the day may differ, depending on the weather and precise time you plan to visit Rocky Mountain.

 For those who venture to the region in early October, spend the rest of the day admiring alpine tundra intersected by Trail Ridge Road.
 One of the highest paved roads in the country, the scenic drive remains open until the first weekend of the month.
 These dates, however, vary depending on the weather.
 Some of the things not to miss in the area are the Tundra Communities Trail, Forest Canyon Overlook, and Alpine Ridge Trail.

-If your 2-day Rocky Mountain National Park adventure happens at the later time in fall, consider hiking to Flattop Mountain or spending the afternoon in Estes Park.
+If your 2-day adventure in Rocky Mountain National Park happens at the later time in fall, consider hiking to Flattop Mountain or spending the afternoon in Estes Park.
 The former is a long, 8.8-mile, round-trip hike.
 Its trailhead nestles in the same Bear Lake area.

-For those fall travelers who prefer to spare some energy for the second part of their 2 days in Rocky Mountain National Park, give some rest to your tired (no doubt about it) feet in downtown Estes Park.
-Here, you can pick some gifts to take home and spent an evening indulging in local cuisine.
+For those fall travelers who prefer to spare some energy for the second part of their 2-day trip to Rocky Mountain National Park, give some rest to your tired (no doubt about it) feet in downtown Estes Park.
+Here, you can pick some gifts to take home and spend an evening indulging in local cuisine.

-TIP: The gateway city to Rocky Mountain National Park, however, is not among the most affordable towns in Colorado.
-So if you’re rather stay on budget, just return to your home, away from home, after the first part of your fall adventures in the national park and cook your own dinner.
+TIP: The gateway city to Rocky Mountain National Park, Estes Park however, is not among the most affordable towns in Colorado.
+So if you prefer to stay on a budget, just return to your home away from home after the first part of your fall adventures in the national park and cook your own dinner.

 Day 2 of Rocky Mountain National Park in Fall Itinerary: Bear Lake Road Corridor

 Daily hiking distance: nearly 10 miles